landoskape/dominoes/docs/pointerArchitectureComparison.md

 [this paper](https://arxiv.org/pdf/1409.0473.pdf) and used in the original [paper](https://papers.nips.cc/paper_files/paper/2015/file/29921001f2f04bd3baee84a12e98098f-Paper.pdf) on pointer networks.
 Here, I introduce four new architectures (one of which has three variants).
 I'll refer to them as the "pointer layer" throughout.

-Note: for more detail, see the [code](../dominoes/transformers.py).
+For more detail, see the [code](../dominoes/transformers.py).

 #### Inputs to Pointer Layer
 Before the pass through the pointer layer, the full network generates three